Article Summary

 What is Network Security Testing?

-Network security testing is a holistic approach to finding security vulnerabilities and loopholes across a network that may contain multiple network devices, applications, and be in direct contact with customers, other businesses, and the government.
-Regular security tests of a network leads to the revelation of vulnerabilities and allows the owners to take responsive and preventive measures to ensure better security.
+Network security testing is a process that helps find security vulnerabilities and loopholes across a network that may contain multiple network devices and applications while in direct contact with customers, other businesses, and the government.

 Network Security Testing helps you –